General Tso’s Chicken Recipe

 - Sauce – In another bowl, combine all sauce ingredients and set aside.

-Pro tip - Cornstarch tends to settle at the bottom of the pan so you will need to stir it again before adding it to the pan later.
+Pro tip – Cornstarch tends to settle at the bottom of the pan, so you will need to stir it again before adding it to the pan.

-- Crispy chicken - In a wok or cast-iron skillet, on medium-high heat, add 2 tbs cooking oil (do not use olive oil).
+- Crispy chicken – In a wok or cast-iron skillet, on medium-high heat, add 2 tablespoons cooking oil (do not use olive oil).

 - Next, add chicken pieces, one at a time, making sure they are apart.
-Do this in batches so you don't crowd the pan.
+Do this in batches to avoid crowding the pan.

-Pro tip - Crowding the pan will lower the heat and steam rather than sear the chicken giving a crisp coating. - Cook on one side for a minute until lightly golden.
-Then, turn over and cook the other side.
-Remove the chicken and keep warm.
+Pro tip – Crowding the pan will lower the heat and steam rather than sear the chicken, giving a crisp coating. - Cook on one side for a minute until lightly golden.
+Then, turn it over and cook the other side.
+Remove the chicken and keep it warm.

 Pro tip – Don’t make haste, keep the heat on medium-high.
 The high heat will give a nice color and crispy coating as well.